MFarkas/assignment-gis/documentation.md

 There are more conflict datasets with geoinformation, however some of them are paid only and others are incopatible with ACLED, meaning i would have to merge their schema in a meaningful way.

+Data is not part of archive submitted in IS due to size restraints, please download it from github repository and place in db folder.
+There may be problems during seeding database due to poorly formatted json files.
+This may have not been fixed due to the extremely long seed time requirements.

 ## Api

 **Find conflicts based on number of fatalities**